Once-segregated Christian university targets racism with launch of new research center

 Just three of those mentored by Keeble:

 • Franklin D. Florence, senior minister for the Central Church of Christ in Rochester, N.Y.
-He is a longtime civil rights activist whose congregation recently organized a protest against President Donald Trump’s alleged demeaning language against immigrants and certain countries.
+He is a longtime civil rights activist whose congregation recently organized a protest against President Donald Trump’s alleged demeaning language concerning immigrants and certain countries.

 Maxwell, a professor and administrator at Southwestern for 47 years, said that in the decades he and Evans worked together, the former president spoke often of Keeble.